Juniper/contrail-kubernetes-docs/install/kubernetes/non-nested-kubernetes.md

 For you reference, see a sample common.env file with required bare minimum configurations here:  https://github.com/Juniper/contrail-container-builder/blob/master/kubernetes/sample_config_files/common.env.sample.non_nested_mode

-***NOTE: If Contrail Config API is not secured by keystone, please ensure AUTH_MODE and KEYSTONE_* variables are not configured/present while populating configuration in common.env***
+***NOTE 1: If Contrail Config API is not secured by keystone, please ensure AUTH_MODE and KEYSTONE_* variables are not configured/present while populating configuration in common.env**

+**NOTE 2:
+   If Contrail container images are stored in private/secure docker registry, a kubernetes secret should have be created, as documented in pre-requesites.
+Populate the variable KUBERNETES_SECRET_CONTRAIL_REPO=< secret-name > with the name of the generated secret,in common.env file.**

 3. Generate the yaml file as following:
 ```